C. L. Harkins: Criminal history

-In 1901 he was found guilty of assault in an argument with another man over the hitching of a horse to a small tree.
+In 1901, Harkins was found guilty of assault in an argument with another man over the hitching of a horse to a small tree.

-In 1905 he found himself in federal court on charges of assault with intent to kill in a dispute with a man named Robert Hall.
+In 1905, he found himself in federal court on charges of assault with intent to kill in a dispute with a man named Robert Hall.
 Harkins was driving a herd of cattle to Nowata, Oklahoma, when he encountered Hall and his 20-year old son.
 A dispute arose about a calf.
 Hall said Harkins came at him with a knife, but he was able to fight him off with his horse whip.
 Harkins managed to get these charges dismissed.